Pixel Perfecting the DOM: Rendering in Memento Mori

 Integer scaling a bitmap is a naive approximation of viewing a genuine low resolution display.
 Like most contemporary approaches to rendering pixel art this one misses a lot of the finer nuance of low resolution graphics, more appropriately measured as a point cloud of colour than a grid of squares.

-Still, that emulator-crisp quality that renders individual pixel blocks scrutable while the art itself aims to visually ease jagged edges is, we think, an appreciable look.
+Still, that emulator-crisp quality that renders individual pixel blocks scrutable while the art itself aims to abstract jagged edges is, we think, a good look in it's own right.
 It has helped quiet my personal inner design-snob to acknowledge that a lot of popular contemporary pixel art, while not technically well executed in a historical sense, still manages to communicate an appreciable consistency in uniquely and pleasingly rendering light and geometry.

 On the contemporary web, the aging "pixel" measurement no longer necessarily maps to hardware display pixels.
 Wresting control back from normalized browser vendor behaviour to attempt a responsive, scalable, pixel-correct rendering style takes a bit of work against that grain.
 For Memento Mori, the effect is achieved using a combination of hacks and workarounds, some old, some new.